M-Valentino/python-neocities/README.md

 python-neocities is a Python wrapper of the NeoCities.org REST API.

-NeoCities.org is a FLOSS service which offers 20 Megabytes of gratis and ad-free hosting inspired by GeoCities.
+NeoCities.org is a FLOSS service which offers one Gigabyte of gratis and ad-free hosting inspired by GeoCities.
 I really liked their approach so I decided to contribute this little API.